Web hosting allows you to publish your company website for the world to see.

 It can be hard to estimate exactly how your website will grow and what changes you will make in the future.
 This means it's often a good idea to start with a cheap web hosting package which you can upgrade easily when you need to, rather than opting for a more expensive package from the start.

-However, do be aware that the very cheapest packages can be a false economy.
-Their deficiencies will show up at crucial times – like when your site receives an unusually high number of visitors or you urgently need support.
+However, do be aware that the cheapest packages are often a false economy.
+Their deficiencies will show up at crucial times - like when your site receives an unusually high number of visitors or you urgently need support.

 Browse topics: The internet